cuiyongbo/hello-world/my_wiki/programmer_note/git/git_notes_04.rst

         git branch --set-upstream-to=origin/<branch> local_branch

 #. git to search the history of deleted files: `git log -- path/to/file` [regex pattern is also supported]

+#. got Empty reply from server when pushing to github: `git config --global --unset http.proxy`